adambyer/ai-choose-your-own-adventure/README.md

 # AI Choose Your Own Adventure

-Don't forget to page to app.
+Don't forget to add page to app.

 User perms for FB:
 pages_show_list